ParmeshwarMurmu/Artists/README.md

 Step 3.
 After Successful Login on the top right corner you will see a submit button and on clicking on the button you will redirect to another page where you can Upload your art.

-**Note** In order to set the title of your art you can rename your art to prefered title and then upload.
+**Note** *** In order to set the title of your art you can rename your art to prefered title and then upload.

+After your art has been successfully uploaded you can see your art on home page (top left) or in your profile section under Your Posts.